 Based on your experiences, for any of our readers who are considering a move to Amsterdam, what else should they know about life in Amsterdam on a personal and social level?

-There is also a government incentive for high skilled people hired from abroad, that’s called the Dutch 30% Ruling, which makes your salary a little bit higher compared to the rest of Europe.
+There is also a government incentive for highly skilled people hired from abroad, that’s called the Dutch 30% Ruling, which makes your salary a little bit higher compared to the rest of Europe.

 Working abroad often comes with its challenges.
 What’s been the biggest struggle in the whole process for you?

-I’ve always had a dream of living abroad and being able to use English for work, so I would say the international passion of creating my own path abroad has always been there.
+I’ve always had a dream of living abroad and being able to use English for work, so I would say the international passion for creating my own path abroad has always been there.

-Saying that, of course I miss my family.
-But living in a very touristic and accessible city means that they come to visit me very often and I can also easily plan some vacations in Brazil.
+Saying that, of course, I miss my family.
+But living in a very tourist and accessible city means that they come to visit me very often and I can also easily plan some vacations in Brazil.